python-jsonschema/jsonschema/README.rst

     $ pip install jsonschema'[format]'

-Be aware that the mere presence of these dependencies – or even the specification of ``format`` checks in a schema – do **not** activate format checks (as per specification).
+Be aware that the mere presence of these dependencies – or even the specification of ``format`` checks in a schema – do *not* activate format checks (as per the specification).
-Please read the `format validation documentation <https://python-jsonschema.readthedocs.io/en/latest/validate/#validating-formats>`_ for details.
+Please read the `format validation documentation <https://python-jsonschema.readthedocs.io/en/latest/validate/#validating-formats>`_ for further details.

 .. start cut from PyPI